icyphy/ptweb/trunk/ptweb/projects/summaries/06/README.txt

 Each person should have a summary, so either create up or update your summary.

-To do this,
+To do this:
-1. Check out a copy of the website cvs -d :ext:cooley.eecs.berkeley.edu:/users/cvs/Repository co ptweb
+1. Check out a copy of the website cvs -d :ext:source.eecs.berkeley.edu:/home/cvs co ptweb

 2. go to ptweb/projects/summaries/06

 3. If your .sum file exists, update it